mukutchowdhury/Food-Finder/README.md

 ## User Interactions and Features: [High-level]

 - **Restaurant Discovery**: Assist users in discovering nearby restaurants and food places.
+Includes map views with pins and location ordering.
 - **Menu Access**: Provide users with access to up-to-date menus for selected establishments.
-- **Rating System**: Enhance user experience through establishment scoring via a rating feature.
+- **Rating and Social System**: Enhance user experience through establishment scoring via a rating feature and allow users to interact with other ratings.
-- **Business Exposure**: Offer local establishments exposure through front-page advertisements.
+- **Business Exposure**: Offer local establishments exposure through front-page and food category advertisements.
 - **User support**: Create a feedback mechanism within the app for users to report issues or suggest improvements.
 Offer customer support channels to address user inquiries and concerns.
 - **Restaurant Dashboard**: Provide restaurant owners with a dashboard where they can update their menus, respond to customer reviews, and manage their business information.
 - **Reservations & Booking**: Incorporate a reservation and booking system to allow users to reserve tables or order food for pick-up or delivery directly through the app.
 Partner with local restaurants to facilitate online reservations.